-- This Getting Started Guide covers basic cloud-specific aspects when installing a Charon emulator product in the cloud. - The general User's Guides for each emulator product (please refer to the Stromasys documentation page) cover features, configuration, and management of the respective Charon emulator product. - The VE License Server User's Guide in the Licensing Documentation section of the Stromasys Product Documentation site covers features, installation, and management of the VE (Virtual Environment) license server and the VE licenses. - The Release Notes of your product provide important information regarding known problems and possible workarounds.
+- This Getting Started Guide covers basic cloud-specific aspects when installing a Charon emulator product in the cloud.
+It can be used as a starting point for installations that use the prepackaged Charon marketplace images available on the AWS Cloud marketplace, or when creating a Linux server in the cloud for a conventional RPM installation of Charon emulator products. - The general User's Guides for each emulator product (please refer to the Stromasys documentation page) cover features, configuration, and management of the respective Charon emulator product. - The VE License Server User's Guide in the Licensing Documentation section of the Stromasys Product Documentation site covers features, installation, and management of the VE (Virtual Environment) license server and the VE licenses. - The Release Notes of your product provide important information regarding known problems and possible workarounds.

-For additional information about this product, please contact Stromasys at the regional addresses listed below in Obtaining Technical Assistance, or contact your Stromasys VAR.
+For additional information about this product, please contact Stromasys at the regional offices listed below in Obtaining Technical Assistance or General Product Information, send an email to Team.Support.AWS@Stromasys.com, or contact your Stromasys VAR.